 Industrial Digital Transformation in Manufacturing

 Industrial digital transformation represents a new growth engine for manufacturing companies.
-Manufacturers are faced with growing challenges, including the prolonged economic downturn, rapidly changing market demands, and limited resources (budget, time, and people).
+Manufacturers are faced with growing challenges.
+This includes the prolonged economic downturn, rapidly changing market demands, and limited resources (budget, time, and people).
 They are using technology to overcome and combat these difficulties.
 The manufacturing industry increases production efficiency, saves resources and energy, and enhances competitiveness by responding to changing market demands and expanding its digital transformation strategies.

 In a report by Deloitte and Manufacturer’s Alliance for Productivity and Innovation, manufacturing organizations that implemented smart factories experienced “on average 10–12 percent gains in areas such as manufacturing output, factory utilization, and labor productivity.”
 With these proven gains, it is no surprise that the creation of smart factories is rapidly increasing.
 For example, it is estimated that approximately 7,000 companies in 2020 started their transformation to smart factories.

 One effective strategy manufacturing organizations implement as a part of their digital transformation is the creation of centralized monitoring and diagnostic (CMD) centers and remote and integrated control centers.
-They provide a clearer view of current operations across the fleet and enable subject-matter experts (SMEs) to focus on areas of high priority throughout the fleet.
-For example, a large manufacturing organization built an integrated control center capable of real-time integrated monitoring of all its facilities and equipment data.
+They provide a clearer view of current operations across the fleet.
+And it enables subject-matter experts (SMEs) to focus on areas of high priority throughout the fleet.
+For example, a large manufacturing organization built an integrated control center.
+The center is capable of real-time integrated monitoring of all its facilities and equipment data.
 This implementation helped to minimize losses and optimize production by taking data-informed actions from the warehousing of raw materials to product shipment.

 The Importance of Data Infrastructure for Industrial Digital Transformation